-LSSI provides placement and casework services for children who have been removed from their birth families because of abuse and/or neglect.
-The goal of LSSI's foster care services is to return the child back to his or her birth family.
+LSSI provides placement and casework services for children who have been removed from their families because of abuse and/or neglect.
+The goal of LSSI's foster care services is to return the child back to his or her family.
 Services include training and licensing for foster families.
-Foster parents, working with LSSI, support the child’s connection to his or her birth family by providing transportation to or hosting sibling visits, and visiting with birth parents when the child welfare team mutually agrees upon this.
+Foster parents, working with LSSI, support the child’s connection to his or her family by providing transportation to or hosting sibling visits, and visiting with parents when the child welfare team mutually agrees upon this.

 LSSI is the largest provider of foster care services in the state.
 Approximately 10 percent of Illinois children under the guardianship of the Illinois Department of Children and Family Services (DCFS) are served by LSSI.